-Upsh 2.6
+Upsh 3.0

 The pack has a single main predicate which creates an executable state that provides a convenient way of executing prolog scripts for the command line.
 The state can be invoked by calling the created executable (upsh) on command line.
 By default the upsh binary is placed in same directory as the swipl executable.
-Only tested on linux.
+Only tested on Linux.
 Install:

 ?- pack_install(upsh).